Controlled Substances Act and Scheduling

 The Drug Enforcement Agency determines the likelihood of abuse of a given drug or substance.
 The law is also used to determine the punishment for those found guilty of possession or use of illegal substances.

-The Controlled Substances Act provides rules for how drugs can be produced, sold, and used in the United States of America.
-These rules govern both legal and illegal substances.
+When looking at the Controlled Substances Act has guidelines for how drugs can be produced, sold, and used in the United States of America.
+The Controlled Substances Act provides rules for These rules govern both legal and illegal substances.
 Under the CSA, both the DEA and the Food and Drug Administration are empowered to engage in the classification of substances under the law.
 Generally, CSA regulations place restrictions on drugs with regards to their:

 Drug Classes